 Proving that mistakes during a surgery or childbirth are more than just accidents, actually the result of negligence and malpractice, can be quite difficult.
 You need medical professionals to look at what happened, and provide evidence to indicate how those involved failed to act reasonably to avoid injury or brain damage.
 Do not try to do this without an experienced New York medical malpractice lawyer to fight for you.

-If you or someone you love has suffered brain damage due to medical malpractice, call us today at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353.
+If you or someone you love has suffered brain damage due to medical malpractice, call us today at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353.
 Tell us about your situation and we can discuss your options.